 If the tenant fixes (“cures”) the problem (if given the option) or moves out within the required timeframe, then no further action is necessary.

-If the tenant refutes the eviction notice or fails to cure the breach(es), the landlord may file a lawsuit with the General District Court – Civil Division.
-To do so, the landlord must file an Unlawful Detainer action.
+If the tenant argues against the eviction notice or fails to cure the breach(es), the landlord may file a lawsuit with the Civil Division of the General District Court.
+To do so, the landlord must file an unlawful detainer action.
 Once the court receives the document, it will set a hearing date within 30 days.

-If the court grants the Writ of Possession, the sheriff will help the landlord remove the tenant from the premises.
+If the court grants the Writ of Eviction, the sheriff will help the landlord remove the tenant from the premises.

 Related Court Forms